nickbrandt/GitLab/doc/development/elasticsearch.md

 ### Multi-version compatibility

-These Elasticsearch migrations, like any other GitLab changes, need to support the case where [multiple versions of the application are running at the same time](multi_version_compatibility.md).
+These Advanced Search migrations, like any other GitLab changes, need to support the case where [multiple versions of the application are running at the same time](multi_version_compatibility.md).

 Depending on the order of deployment, it's possible that the migration has started or finished and there's still a server running the application code from before the migration.
-We need to take this into consideration until we can [ensure all Elasticsearch migrations start after the deployment has finished](https://gitlab.com/gitlab-org/gitlab/-/issues/321619).
+We need to take this into consideration until we can [ensure all Advanced Search migrations start after the deployment has finished](https://gitlab.com/gitlab-org/gitlab/-/issues/321619).

 ### Reverting a migration